nigeleke/sbt-rust/README.md

 An sbt plugin to integrate Rust development within Scala & SBT projects.
 This is useful for [Rust](https://www.rust-lang.org) projects built with [Cargo](https://doc.rust-lang.org/cargo/) or [Yew](https://yew.rs/) projects built with [Trunk](https://trunkrs.dev/).

-The plugin detects `cargo.toml`or `trunk.toml` files in the project's root directory.
+The plugin detects `Cargo.toml`or `Trunk.toml` files in the project's root directory.
 If found, it will run the equivalent `cargo` or `trunk` command.
 If both `.toml` files then `trunk` is invoked by default.
 This default can be overridden by setting `wasmBuild / rust := false`, in which case `cargo` will be the default.